 Loncar Lyon Jenkins understands how to investigate car accidents, and we may discover that texting while driving played a part in yours.
-If you suffered a car accident in Beaumont, we can build a case for fair compensation and pursue the liable party through an insurance claim or personal injury lawsuit on your behalf.
+If you suffered injuries in a car accident in Beaumont, our accident lawyer can build a case for fair compensation and pursue the liable party through an insurance claim or personal injury lawsuit on your behalf.

 Compensation for Car Accident Victims

 When a driver’s carelessness or recklessness causes someone else to suffer injuries and endure medical expenses, that driver’s insurance company should pay for their damages.
 Alternatively, our legal team sometimes sues at-fault drivers and takes these cases to trial.
 Regardless of the specific driver error that led to your injuries, there are certain forms of compensation you can seek from the liable party, including:

 - Pain and suffering, both physical and emotional

 If you lost a loved one due to a negligent driver who was texting before the accident occurred, our personal injury lawyers can file a wrongful death lawsuit.
 An insurance company payout or financial award may include:

 - Your loved one’s medical bills accrued before passing